 Over the last 5-10 years, coffee has become just as influential online as any fashion influencer.
 Coffee shots grace social feeds globally.
 This month, we’re talking to global businesses that have not only witnessed, but have driven that digital shift.

-First up, we chatted to Sophie Evans, Marketing and Events Manager at New Zealand’s Coffee Supreme.
+First up, we chatted to Sophie Evans from the marketing team at New Zealand’s Coffee Supreme.

 Naturally, Sophie has a coffee in hand.

 Founded in Wellington 26 years ago, Coffee Supreme might be a small team, but now spread across New Zealand, Australia and Japan, not only does it have a big heart, its coffee is adored globally.

 It also happens to be the beans we use in the Linktree office, so we were super delighted when Coffee Supreme signed up to Linktree.
 You could say they already power 50% of the work that goes on around here!

 These guys lead with their values – something that comes through in every interaction, whether that’s with the barista in one of their outposts, in the packaging on your bean subscription, or in the tone they set online through communications.